sukhysall/mesh-transformer-jax/README.md

     * `compat`: A string that can be set to `"j"` or `"neo"`.
 Setting this to `"neo"` changes the architecture of the transformer network slightly to better conform to that of the GPT-Neo models.
 Defaults to `"j"`.
     * `attention_layers`: A list with `layers` strings inside of it, each of which is either `"global"` or `"local"`, specifying whether each layer should use global or local attention.
 If `compat` is set to `"neo"`, this defaults to a list with alternating `"global"` and `"local"`, otherwise defaults to all `"global"`.
     * `local_attention_window`: A positive integer that specifies the window size for layers with local attention.
 Has no effect if all of your layers are global attention layers.
 Defaults to 256.
-    * `tie_word_embeddings`: A Boolean value that, if true, will cause the input embedding weights to be copied into the output embedding weights, overwriting them, after the weights are initialized.
-If `compat` is set to `"neo"`, this defaults to `True`, otherwise `False`.

     This config will allow you to load GPT-Neo-2.7B with 4 cores per replica if you manage to convert it into a JAX checkpoint first (you will have to pad the input and output embedding weights to 50400; in the Hugging Face transformers library the input embedding weights are called `transformer.wte.weight`, and the output embedding weights are called `lm_head.weight`):
     ```python